1985 WFA Cup final

 The 1985 WFA Cup Final was the 15th final of the WFA Cup, England's primary cup competition for women's football teams.
 The showpiece event was played under the auspices of the Women's Football Association (WFA).
 Friends of Fulham and Doncaster Belles contested the match at Craven Cottage, the home stadium of Fulham F.C. on 12 May 1985.
-The Friends of Fulham ended up winning the game 2–0.
+Friends of Fulham ended up winning the game 2–0.